 Nearly 1 in 5 people experience a mental health concern each year, according to the National Alliance on Mental Illness (NAMI).
 Mental illness, including depression, substance use disorders, anxiety, or psychosis can happen to anyone.
-When people suffer physical symptoms such as an aching back or broken bone, they seek medical attention.
-But not so for people who struggle with mental issues.
-Why not take the opportunity this month to learn more about increasing awareness of mental health, health habits, and how to protect and maintain emotional health and well-being?
+Take this opportunity this month to learn more about increasing awareness of mental health, healthy habits, and how to protect and maintain emotional health and well-being.
 Help shine a light on mental health and awareness and work to eliminate stigma surrounding mental illness.

 - Enroll in one of CSB’s Mental Health First Aid courses.
 Mental Health First Aid is a public education program offered by the Fairfax-Falls Church Community Services Board that can help communities understand mental illnesses, seek timely intervention, and save lives.
 Mental health first aid introduces risk factors and warning signs of mental health problems, helps build understanding of importance of early intervention and teaches participants how to help someone in crisis.
 The CSB offers courses for adults, older adults, people who work with youth, higher education, and those who serve in public safety roles.

-- Join our conversation on mental health by signing up to receive the weekly CSB News, follow the CSB on Twitter and “like” the CSB on Facebook.
+- Join our conversation on mental health by signing up to receive CSB News, follow the CSB on Twitter and “like” the CSB on Facebook.

 Get involved, learn more, help your community and reduce stigma.
 Help is available, treatment works and people do recover.
 Call the Fairfax-Falls Church Community Services Board for guidance and resources at 703-383-8500 (TTY 711).
 CSB Emergency Services are available 24/7 at 703-573-5679 (TTY 711).
 Call 911 for a life-threatening emergency.